Morristown-Hamblen High School West

 Morristown-Hamblen High School West (also known as Morristown West High School) is a secondary school located in Morristown, Tennessee.
-The school incorporates grades 9-12.
-Their mascot is the Trojan and the school colors are crimson and white.
-The school had an enrollment over 1,600 students as of the 2010-11 school year.
-Jeff Kinsler is the head principal.
+The school incorporates grades 9–12.
+The mascot is the Trojan.
+The school colors are crimson and white.
+As of the 2021-2022 school year, 1,489 students were enrolled.

 History

 Morristown-Hamblen High School West opened as a new school of the Morristown City School System in September 1968, with an enrollment of 1,050 students.
 The building was constructed on a 33-acre site at a cost of approximately three million dollars.
-Morristown students who lived West of Cumberland Avenue were eligible to enroll in the school.
-The school's name was suggested by the Hamblen County School Board and was approved by the Morristown City School Commission, with the new High School, Morristown High School change its name to Morristown-Hamblen High School East.
+Morristown students who lived west of Cumberland Avenue were eligible to enroll in the school.
+The school's name was suggested by the Hamblen County School Board and was approved by the Morristown City School Commission.
+With the new high school, Morristown High School changed its name to Morristown-Hamblen High School East.
 Prior to the opening of the school, a committee composed of the superintendent, board members, and students selected "Trojans" as the nickname and crimson and white as the school colors.
-In April 1970, a visiting committee sponsored by the Southern Association of Colleges and Schools evaluated the school to decide eligibility for accreditation by that organization.
+In April 1970, a visiting committee sponsored by the Southern Association of Colleges and Schools evaluated the school to determine its eligibility for accreditation by that organization.

-The school was accepted as a member of the Southern Association of Colleges and Schools in the fall of 1970 and has kept its high standing in the Association to the present.
+The school was accepted as a member of the Southern Association of Colleges and Schools in the fall of 1970 and has kept its high standing in the association to the present.
 Morristown-Hamblen High School West became part of the Hamblen County School System in January 1986.
 The Hamblen County Board of Education started an extensive building program in 1989.
-Sixteen classrooms, including a special education wing, a science laboratory, a new agriculture shop, an assistant principal's office and a computer lab were added.
+Sixteen classrooms, including a special education wing, a science laboratory, a new agriculture shop, an assistant principal's office, and a computer lab, were added.
 The auditorium was also remodeled at this time.

 The school constructed a weight room with dressing facilities and a new surface for the outdoor track in 1990.
 Additionally, they installed new heating and cooling systems throughout the building in 1997.
-The faculty, parents and community continue to support the growth and improvement of the school programs as showed by the contributions toward the creation of a state-of-the art exercise room with superior equipment and the construction of a new baseball and softball field and stadium.
+The faculty, parents, and community continue to support the growth and improvement of the school programs, as shown by their contributions toward the creation of a state-of-the-art exercise room with superior equipment and the construction of a new baseball and softball field and stadium.
 Other improvements have included library scanning and security systems, a new parking lot, a new greenhouse, and auditorium equipment.
 Replacement desks in classrooms have been provided, along with the updating or replacement of new computers in the library and computer labs.

 Recent improvements include new tile in the library, classrooms, and primary office.
 Two roof units have been installed to vent fresh air into seventeen interior classrooms.
 A new agriculture classroom and horticulture potting room were constructed.
 A new curtain was bought for the auditorium, and the fence was replaced along the front of the school.
-New cafeteria tables with school logo are the newest additions to the school.
+The new cafeteria tables with the school logo are the newest additions to the school.